deepshikhar23/Movie-Recommender-System/README.md

 ## Installation
 To run the Movie Recommender System locally, follow these steps:

-1. Clone the repository: git clone <repository_url>
+1. Clone the repository: git clone https://github.com/deepshikhar23/Movie-Recommender-System

 2. Install the required dependencies.
 Run the following command in your terminal or command prompt: pip install flask requests